 With this understanding of some of the relevant constitutional history, we are in a better position to evaluate some theories about judicial review.
 Theories typically blend both accommodation and reform - justifying some aspects of judicial review and criticizing others.
 Both accommodation and reform are matters of degree.
 At some point, reform begins to look like skepticism.
-We will discuss three main theories of judicial review, each with some skeptical implications.
+We will discuss two main theories of judicial review, each with some skeptical implications.

-- Robert Bork, "Neutral Principles and Some First Amendment Problems" [ER] - John Hart Ely, Democracy & Distrust - Jeremy Waldron, "The Core of the Case Against Judicial Review" [ER]
+- John Hart Ely, Democracy & Distrust - Jeremy Waldron, "The Core of the Case Against Judicial Review" [ER]

-Bork accepts judicial review of the sort in Brown but rejects privacy cases, such as Griswold.
-Is there a consistent jurisprudence embracing Brown and rejecting Griswold?
-Ely agrees with Bork in some of his skepticism about substantive due process but offers a proceduralist alternative that he calls the representation-reinforcing theory of judicial review.
+Ely is skeptical about significant parts of substantive due process, such as privacy cases, but he offers a proceduralist alternative that he calls the representation-reinforcing theory of judicial review.
 Do we need to avoid substantive due process, and can Ely distinguish substance and process, as he claims?
 In some ways, Waldron's skepticism runs the deepest.
 He shares Ely's democratic worries about judicial review but also raises the worry that the judiciary might not be the most effective way of protecting constitutional rights.
 However, his skepticism about judicial review is conditional.
 Do you think that all the conditions for his skepticism are met?

 III.
-NORMATIVE JURISPRUDENCE
+CRIMINAL JURISPRUDENCE